 Impressions of iPhone 4 from a long time Palm user

-Being a longtime Palm user (see picture above), I’ve come to rely on core functionality in my devices — solid messaging/email clients, robust calendar and task managers, internet connectivity, and the ability to install applications.
+Being a longtime Palm user (see picture below), I’ve come to rely on core functionality in my devices — solid messaging/email clients, robust calendar and task managers, internet connectivity, and the ability to install applications.
 Now that every new phone released has these functions, there certainly are more choices to be had.

 With that in mind I’ve decided to leave Palm and webOS in favor of Apple’s iOS and iPhone 4 mobile device.
 The following are some of my experiences and observations transitioning from Palm after nearly 10 years of use.

 - iPhone 4 is solid, feels great in your hand, and the screen is extra crispy and responsive.
 The Pre was awfully good at lagging with incoming phone calls or not responding to taps.

 - Reception was crap in my house until I realized I was ”holding it wrong.”